Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/introduction.rst

    with :menuselection:`Game --> Show Framerate and Profile` enabled.

-If you enable :menuselection:`Game --> Show Framerate and Profile`, it will put some statistics in the upper-left area of the game window.
+If you enable :menuselection:`Game --> Show Framerate and Profile`, it will put some statistics in the upper left area of the game window.

 .. seealso::